Developer(s) – Compulsion Games

 Publisher(s) – Focus Home Interactive

-Released around the same time as both the Xbox One and PlayStation 4, and acting as launch titles for both systems as well as being ported to their predecessors, Contrast is an independently developed 3D platformer with a heavy emphasis on puzzle solving and item collecting, which also makes use of some fairly unique mechanics in terms of gameplay.
-Whilst I was impressed to some extent, especially to begin with, I found the overall experience far too fleeting for me to able to mention it in the same breath as many of the great games in genre that have clearly inspired it’s creation.
+Released around the same time as both the Xbox One and PlayStation 4, and acting as launch titles for both systems as well as being ported to their predecessors, Contrast is an independently developed 3D platformer with a heavy emphasis on puzzle-solving and item collecting, which also makes use of some fairly unique mechanics in terms of gameplay.
+Whilst I was impressed to some extent, especially, to begin with, I found the overall experience far too fleeting for me to able to mention it in the same breath as many of the great games in the genre that have clearly inspired its creation.

 Graphics – 7/10

 The game itself is set in a time reminiscent of the early 1900s, giving it a very strong film noir feel to it.
 It’s dark, gritty, and seamlessly sets the scene for how exactly both the game and the story play out.
 Characters throughout the game, with the exception of three, are also represented as shadows of themselves, which also adds a very nice touch to both the visuals and the game’s general atmosphere.
 By contrast, however (hence the name), the use of lighting in the game also plays a much more pivotal role than in the average game in terms of settings it’s tone.

 The main element that sets this game apart from every other game of its kind is that there is a mechanic which requires the player character to move in and out of the shadow in order the either solve puzzles, reach otherwise unreachable areas or find hidden secrets within the game such as the collectible orbs or the Extra Life Easter egg in the first half of the game.
 The experience is challenging as well as satisfying for how short a time it lasts and will require players to think on their feet.
 In particular, the puzzle in the Excelsior Hotel during the first half of the game can be fairly grueling, I found.